 After his death, Mashiach ben David requests of God to bring Mashiach ben Yosef back to life.
 It is important to remember that this is followed by a Resurrection of the Dead of all righteous souls, not just the messiah’s.
 From the wording of the Talmud, we might conclude that there is indeed just one messiah: Mashiach ben Yosef dies and is resurrected as Mashiach ben David.
 (We can extract this from the fact that ben David seems to be asking for life for himself, and God replies that it had already been granted to you.)

 In the case of Jesus, he was apparently resurrected, but then supposedly ascended to Heaven, and hasn’t been heard from in two millennia.
 This is not how prophecy describes the coming of Mashiach.
 He is supposed to come once, at the End of Days, and needs no “second coming”.
 He comes once, and then reigns on Earth as king of Israel.
 Nowhere does it state that he will come and disappear for any long duration of time.
-He comes once, fights great battles that engulf the whole world (as described in detail by Ezekiel and Zechariah, among other prophets), dies for the sins of Israel specifically, and to destroy Evil once and for all (similar to the way the Arizal describes the deaths of Nadav and Avihu served to remove the zuhama), is mourned by all of Israel, and is then resurrected, finishes the great wars, brings peace to the world, reigns as king of Israel, regathers the Jews to the Holy Land, rebuilds the Temple, facilitates a Resurrection of the Dead, and completes his task once a perfect world is re-established.
+He comes once, fights great battles that engulf the whole world (as described in detail by Ezekiel and Zechariah, among other prophets), might die for the sins of Israel specifically (like Nadav and Avihu did), is mourned by all of Israel, and is then resurrected, finishes the great wars, brings peace to the world, reigns as king of Israel, regathers the Jews to the Holy Land, rebuilds the Temple, facilitates a Resurrection of the Dead, and completes his task once a perfect world is re-established.

 There is no more need for him after that.
 He is not a god, and is never described as such.
 He is not supposed to be prayed to, or worshipped.
 He is a man.
 And although Scripture describes him as a child of God (as in the Psalm above), it clearly describes all of Israel as children of God (as in Deuteronomy 14:1, for example).